aratare-jp/epsilon-clj/docs/quick-start.md

 `epsilon-clj` was created as an attempt to make [Eclipse Epsilon](https://www.eclipse.org/epsilon/) a bit easier to integrate and work with, since the vanilla version lacks various features that are indispensable in today's workflow.
-Having features like hot-reload and CLI-friendliness enables you as a developer to work faster and easier.
+Having features like hot-reload enables you as a developer to work faster and easier.

 Here we will use `epsilon-clj` to build a mini website for a library to illustrate these points.